Chart Color Schemes

 Mordialloc has seen below average employment performance when compared to national benchmarks

-However, transport, postal & warehousing shows lower representation at 2.8% compared to the regional average of 5.2%.
-Many Mordialloc residents commute elsewhere for work based on Census working population data.
-Between September 2024 and September 2025, Mordialloc's labour force increased by 0.6%, while employment decreased by 0.6%, leading to a rise in unemployment rate of 1.2 percentage points.
-In contrast, Greater Melbourne saw employment grow by 3.0% and the labour force increase by 3.3%, with unemployment rising by only 0.3 percentage points.
-As of 25-Nov-25, Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
-This compares to the national rate of 4.3%, with Victoria's employment growth outpacing the national average of 0.14%.
-National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Mordialloc's employment mix suggests local employment should increase by approximately 6.6% over five years and 13.6% over ten years.
+Conversely, transport, postal & warehousing shows lower representation at 2.8%, compared to the regional average of 5.2%.
+Many Mordialloc residents commute elsewhere for work based on Census data comparing working population to local population.
+Between September 2024 and September 2025, Mordialloc's labour force increased by 0.6% while employment decreased by 0.6%, leading to a rise in unemployment rate of 1.2 percentage points.
+This contrasts with Greater Melbourne where employment rose by 3.0%, the labour force grew by 3.3%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mordialloc's employment should increase by 6.6% over five years and 13.6% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment